FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 1.2156688659673647
 ```

 Next, let's define an accuracy function, which we will try to maximize during our training procedure.
 Before jumping to accuracy, let's define a `onecold` function.
-The `onecold` function would convert our output, which remember, are probability values, to the actual class names!
+The `onecold` function would convert our output, which remember, are probability values, to the actual class names.

 We can divide this task into two parts -
 1. Identify the index of the maximum element of each column in the output matrix